 One place to start is by creating an authentic brand story as the foundation of your brand identity.
 Start by creating the “why” of your business — why do you do what you do?
 What’s your underlying passion and motivation?

 Don’t be afraid to include the bad with the good.
 It’s tempting, when you’re creating content for marketing, to spin things positively so you look better to your prospects.
 That’s just human nature.

-But the reality is that a well-crafted story of failure can actually connect you more deeply to your prospects.
+But the reality is that a well-crafted story of failure can actually connect you more deeply to your prospects and improve customer loyalty.